dzek69/queue-system/README.md

 ### Soon
 - better types for event handlers
 - option to cancel ongoing tasks on destroy
-- add a method to get task position in the *waiting* queue
 - task itself should have queue position event to listen on

 ### Later